Every description of a car, truck, or SUV uses the terms horsepower and torque to describe a vehicle’s engine power.

 Remember this: Engine power always comes with a price.
 You have to burn more fuel to get more power.

 The most important benefits of hybrids and EVs come from their electric motors.
-These motors not only save fuel, they provide excellent torque.
+These motors not only save fuel, but they also provide excellent torque.
 Electric motors can replace internal combustion engines, or they can add to the torque from an internal combustion engine.
 Here’s what you need to know about electric motors:

 - Torque output stays the same at all motor speeds.